Sedimentation Dynamics of Bodies with Two Planes of Symmetry

-which are functions only of the shape of the body.
-The pitching rate $\Omega_1$ and the rolling rate $\Omega_3$ are proportional to the two parameters $\alpha_p$ and $\alpha_r$, respectively.
-We obtain a fortunate decoupling of the dynamics of the vertical projections of the body's coordinates from that of their horizontal projections.
-However, the horizontal projections depend on the vertical projections, as we shall see.
+which are functions only of the body shape.
+Rotational invariance in the body frame about the gravity axis provides, for any arbitrary-shaped body, a decoupling of the dynamics of the vertical projections of the body's coordinate-axes from that of their horizontal projections \cite{miara2024dynamics, makino2005sedimentation, moths2013orientational, witten2020review}.
 For the vertical projections, using equations \eqref{eq:resisMat}, \eqref{eq:Rmat} and $\boldsymbol{\dot p}_i = \boldsymbol{\Omega}\times \boldsymbol{p}_i,\, i \in \{1,2,3 \}$, we get